mahfuzlafin/hamba/README.md

 # hamba
-A cross platform mobile application for cow selling and buying
+A cross platform mobile application with Flutter & Firebase for cow selling and buying